 Federal Direct Loan

-The Federal Direct Stafford loan is a loan that is available to students enrolled and actively attending a minimum of 6 credits per semester.
+The Federal Direct loan is a loan available to students enrolled and actively attending a minimum of 6 credits per semester.
 Federal student loans do not disburse until a student has begun attendance in at least six (6) credits; students enrolled in late start classes may be subject to a delayed disbursement.
 These loans are originated and guaranteed by the federal government.

-Application Process: Application for a Federal Stafford Loan may be made by completing the FAFSA which must be completed each academic year.
+Application Process: Application for a Federal Direct Loan may be made by completing the FAFSA which must be completed each academic year.
 Students should complete and file the FAFSA as soon as possible after January 1 each year.
 New borrowers must complete an electronic master promissory note (MPN) and entrance counseling at studentloans.gov.

 Eligibility: To determine your loan eligibility, we will use the enrollment information that was provided by the student to Admissions at the time of application to the University.
 For continuing students we will use the student’s prior semester enrollment status, not including summer, to determine eligibility.
 We will assume that your enrollment status (full-time 12 credits or more, 3/4 time 9-11 credits, 1/2 time 6-8 credits) will be the same for both the fall and spring semesters.

 The Maximum loan amount for graduate students is $20,500 per year.